rashikolhapure/HMPNNJetAnalyzer/README.md

 🌟 **"Our Celestial Ensemble"** -
 <p align="justify">
-The dataset twinkles with MC simulated events, unraveling top quark tagging mysteries.
-1.2M training events, 400k validation events, and 400k test events make up our cosmic ensemble. 🎭
+The dataset consists of MC simulated events, shedding light on top quark tagging.
+It's broken down into 1.2M training events, 400k validation events, and 400k test events, forming our cosmic collection. 🎭
    </p>

 <p align="jusitfy">
-The data has been produced using Monte Carlo simulations.
-The first 21 features (columns 2-22) are kinematic properties measured by the particle detectors in the accelerator.
-The last seven features are functions of the first 21 features; these are high-level features derived by physicists to help discriminate between the two classes.
-There is an interest in using deep learning methods to obviate the need for physicists to manually develop such features.
-Benchmark results using Bayesian Decision Trees from a standard physics package and 5-layer neural networks are presented in the original paper.
-The last 500,000 examples are used as a test set.
+This data is derived from Monte Carlo simulations.
+Features 2-22 represent kinematic properties measured in the accelerator, while the final seven features are high-level derivations of the first 21, crafted by physicists for classification.
+The aim is to leverage deep learning to eliminate manual feature development by physicists.
+The original paper benchmarks using Bayesian Decision Trees and 5-layer neural networks.
+The final 500,000 examples serve as the test set.
 </p>

 #### Quark and Gluon Jet Datasets - Pythia 8 Generated

-This dataset contains two sets of jet data generated using Pythia 8, representing quark and gluon jets.
-There are two versions of the dataset: one that includes all kinematically realizable quark jets and another that excludes charm and bottom quark jets at the level of the hard process.
-The generation parameters for these datasets are as follows:
+The dataset comprises two jet data sets created with Pythia 8, representing quark and gluon jets.
+It comes in two versions: one with all kinematically possible quark jets, and another excluding charm and bottom quark jets from the hard process.
+Generation parameters for these datasets are:

 - Pythia Version: 8.226 (without bc jets), 8.235 (with bc jets)
 - Center-of-Mass Energy: √s = 14 TeV